1

 Eating, sunning, sleeping, talking.

-The train for Chicago left Oakland
+The train for Chicago Oakland

 And Sylvie’s weekend guests and grandfather